Heat health alert issued by Met Office as temperature set to reach 30C

 The UK Health Security Agency (UKHSA) has warned the high temperatures could mean increased use of health care services by vulnerable populations and an increase in risk to health for over 65-year-olds or those with pre-existing health conditions, including respiratory and cardiovascular diseases.

-The alert is currently in place from 12 noon on Friday 7 July to 9am on Sunday 9 July, with nighttime temperatures also expected to be high.
+The alert is currently in place from 12 noon on Friday 7 July to 9am on Sunday 9 July, with temperatures also expected to be high at night.

 However, the Met Office has warned that the sunny weather will be short-lived as thunderstorms and rain are expected to hit the UK again.